dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

 In the event of a ransomware-attack fast response is critical since this could stop ongoing encryption and lateral movement.
 Most times a hard organization-wide shutdown can't be avoided but the recovery time can highly depend upon the maturity of the incident response program of the organization.

+Ransomware events are most likely only the end of an ongoing infiltration of a network.
+In many cases the attackers will already mapped your network and gathered credentials long before.
+Even the extortion of data over a long time span is not uncommon nowadays.

+Ransomware in particular is still mostly focused on Windows based systems and domains.
+The recommendations in this playbook aim to be universal but may sometimes be specific to Windows systems.

 ## Metadata

 | | |